Mordekaiser Build Guide by dingo1417

-For my runes, I think defensively with my glyphs and seals, taking flat MR glyphs and armor/lv seals.
-The reason I take both is that, if you're mid, you're going to be going against an AP champion 95% of the time.
-You will want the armor benefit once the laning phase is over, and once you hit level 10, the armor/lv is stronger than the flat armor seals.
-The flat MR will help you from level one, and you will get plenty of magic resistance from a Force of Nature.
+For my runes, I think defensively with my glyphs and seals, taking flat MR glyphs and armor seals.
+The reason I take both is that AD mids are becoming increasingly popular, and you wont be able to switch your runepage once you're in.
+The flat MR will help you from level one, and you will get plenty of magic resistance from a Banshee's Veil.

-I start with a Regrowth Pendant and a red potion.
+I start with a Rejuvenation Bead and 5 red potions, along with a ward.
 You shouldn't be farming with your abilities all the time, but in a situation where you can get a few minion kills or a harass in with your Siphon of Destruction, you can recover the health cost much faster.
 With sight on one side of your lane, you can be aggressive toward the side you have sight coverage on.

-I always have my Siphon of Destruction maxed at 9, and Mace of Spades by 13.
+I always have my Siphon of Destruction maxed at 9, and Creeping Death by 13.
 Siphon of destruction is a good farming tool, harass, and the best at getting your shield up quickly by casting it at a cluster of minions.
 Creeping death will gives you armor and MR, as well as an AoE magic shred around you.
 In duels, you'll be tankier and gain a lot more DPS.
-That along with using your Mace of Spades will be your front-line damage in teamfights, and you should cast it every time you can.
+That along with using your Mace of Spades every chance you get will let you win one on one matchups.
 You should obviously take your Children of the Grave at level 6, 11, and 16, and use it to pick up kills if they flash away.